 Printmaking

-Drawing on the culmination of observation, perceptual thinking and memory this work creates visual narratives.
+Drawing on the culmination of observation, perceptual thinking and memory my prints create visual narratives.
 Working with a variety of objects including vessels, containers and clothing: ancient and modern, natural in origin and hand made, utilitarian and decorative, that enter my studio.
 These are reminders of feelings, temperatures and colours.
 They all find their way into the work as I attempt to translate an experience into a fully realised artwork.
+I am drawn to objects and motifs that reflect the use of the human hand and usually in ways that continue now as much as they did 100 years ago or 1,000.
+There is a history and common thread running through these deceptively simple, everyday vessels and articles of clothing.
+The continuity of day to day human experience is something we can all relate to using household objects or wearing shoes.
+There is also a certain pathos not knowing the wearer/user and the subsequent emptiness of the subjects hints at the brevity of our time with these objects.
+There is also reference to the fragmentary form that history takes, we can never truly know the full story of what has come before us.

 to find out a bit more about my approach there’s a short video here